nickshoe/asyncapi-php-template/README.md

 # asyncapi-php-template

-An [AsyncAPI generator](https://www.asyncapi.com/tools/generator) template for scaffolding publisher/subscriber (or producer/consumer, or wathever) PHP applications, with a focus on type safety and polymorphism.
+An [AsyncAPI Generator](https://www.asyncapi.com/tools/generator) template for scaffolding publisher/subscriber (or producer/consumer, or wathever) PHP applications, with a focus on type safety and polymorphism.

 Currently supported message brokers:
-- [x] RabbitMQ
+✅ RabbitMQ
-- [x] Kafka
+✅ Kafka

 ## Installation and usage

-Install the AsyncAPI CLI (i.e. the generator) (it can be installed as a dev dependency, or globally):
+Install the AsyncAPI Generator CLI (it can be installed as a dev dependency, or globally):

 ```shell
 npm install --save-dev @asyncapi/generator